AlexMercedCoder/tutorialblog/content/blog/2021/1/guidetogit/index.md

 ---
-title: Git - A Guide to Understand and Using Git
+title: Git - A Guide to Understanding and Using Git
 date: "2021-01-09T12:12:03.284Z"
 description: All The Commands in Words that Make Sense
 ---